 The average length of stay in the acute unit is five to 10 days.
 Residential treatment typically lasts 90 to 180 days on Mountain View Place.
 The New Choices treatment program is designed to be a 28-day program, though shorter stays can be arranged if appropriate.
 The intensive outpatient program and the partial hospitalization programs are designed as 6-week programs based on patient’s progress.

 This is dependent upon the program in which the patient is enrolled.
-Please review our visitation and phone policy and contact us regarding visitation hours for a particular program.
+Please review our visitation and phone policy.

 We provide medical detoxification for patients who require it.